saadeid-sys/COMP3005Project/README.md

 # COMP3005Project
-The Look Inna Book bookstore application was implemented using Java, the postrgres database application, and JDBC server to connect to the database.
+The Look Inna Book bookstore application was implemented using Java, the postrgres database application, and JDBC server to connect to the database and interaaction with the application is accessible from the terminal.

 # What you need to run the program
 - The project files